-If you have completed military service, and are looking for a second career, then the Alternative Certification program could be the next career path for you!
+Have you always wanted to be a teacher?
+Are you looking for a new or second career in teaching?
+If so, the Alternative Certification program could be the next career path for you!

 The desire to make a difference in the lives of children and communities is the most important factor in considering the teaching profession.
 Candidates for teacher education should be willing to challenge old assumptions, explore new approaches to learning, and work energetically toward a rewarding career.